The United States Congress designated the Redfield Canyon Wilderness (map

 to the north.

 A narrow red-walled chasm, boulder-strewn Redfield Canyon lies bound by tall cliffs pocked with eroded caves.
-With a bit of exploration you may find cascades and deep refreshing pools hidden in side canyons.
+With a bit of exploration you may find cascades and deep refreshing pools hidden in side-canyons.
 Some small canyons in the area contain perennial streams.
 In the eastern portion of the Wilderness, Galiuro Escarpment rises impressively, an example of the fault-block development for which the Basin and Range Province is known.
+Vegetation in the area is common of Arizona desert land.
+There may also be the opportunity to spot mule deer, pronghorns, bighorn sheep, coyotes, black bears, and cougar while exploring the area.

 You'll find no established trails here, but the canyons are suitable for hiking.
+Elevations range from about 3,400 to 6,200 feet.
+Temperature range from 20 to 110 degrees F and annual precipitation averages between 10 and 15 inches.
 Over the years photographers have been drawn to the scenic, water-rich side canyons of Redfield.
 A substantial portion of the western half of the area is privately owned; you must obtain permission before crossing it.